nunokingler/PD2-Weapon-Stat-Randomizer/README.md

 - Payday 2 installed
 - Java runtime environment installed

-### Installation
+### Installation & Usage

 1. Download the latest release of the PD2 Weapon Stat Randomizer from the [releases](https://github.com/nunokingler/PD2-Weapon-Stat-Randomizer/releases) section.

-## Usage

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+2. Check the instructions there

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/YourAwsomeContribution`)